The dough for these no-knead brioche buns comes together in no time, and the buns are perfect for sandwiches of all kind!

-- Cover bowl and let rise in a warm area for 2 to 3 hours or until doubled.
+- Cover bowl and let rise in a warm area (see notes above) for 2 to 3 hours or until doubled.
 Alternatively, stick bowl in the fridge immediately and let it rise overnight or for 12 to 18 hours.

 - Deflate dough, divide into 8 equal portions (use a scale and weigh each roll if you want perfectly even rolls: about 128 g each), roll into balls, and place on a parchment-lined sheet pan or two.
 I have an extra-large sheet pan (15x21x1) that I use to fit all 8 rolls on at once.
 Note: If you prefer smaller buns, divide dough into 10 equal pieces.